-This is a post for a German blog carnival about whether to have external links open in a new tab/window – by giving them the attribute target="_blank"
+This is a post for a German blog carnival about whether to have external links open in a new tab/window – by giving them the attribute target="_blank" – or not.

 Actually, I’m quite surprised how many like this attribute – I, on the other hand, don’t like to be patronized that way at all.
 If I want to open a link in a new window or tab, I can do that as desired with Shift+left-click and middle click (or Ctrl+left-click), respectively, or via the right-click context menu – these options seem to be way too little known.
 We should start a Middle Click Awareness Week…